If you’re looking to diversify your portfolio by investing in a selection of different cryptocurrencies, have you considered Litecoin?

 Cryptoassets are highly volatile unregulated investment products.
 No EU investor protection.

 2. Coinbase – User-Friendly Litecoin Broker With Over 35 Million Customers

-Coinbase is one of the most trusted cryptocurrency brokers globally.
+Coinbase is one of the most trusted cryptocurrency brokers globally and is one of the best crypto exchanges.
 Based in the US, it now has over 35 million customers from more than 100 different locations.

 In particular, it has a very strong presence in the UK market.
 Not only does it supports UK debit cards and local bank transfers, but it is authorized and regulated by the FCA.

 The broker also has institutional-grade security controls in place.
 This includes placing 98% of the client funds in ‘cold storage’, meaning the crypto assets are never connected to an online service.
 This reduces the risk of malpractice substantially.

 On top of offering a safe, secure, and regulated way to buy Litecoin, Coinbase is also popular for its user-friendly interface.
 The platform is simple to use and requires no prior experience in investing.
 You can complete your Litecoin purchase online or via the Coinbase app.